 Fig trees can be stately and highly productive, but fig mosaic can take a toll on your fig tree.
-Fig mosaic is a complex of several, as yet unidentified, viral diseases that all infect Ficus subspecies.
+Fig mosaic is a complex of several, as of this publication, unidentified viral diseases that all infect the Ficus subspecies.

 Fig mosaic symptoms

 Yellow leaf mosaic patterns are a common symptom of fig mosaic.
 These patterns are brighter yellow toward the center of each spot, fading to light yellow before reaching the healthy green leaf tissue.
 As the condition progresses, a rust-colored band appears around the edge of each mosaic.
 Leaves may also be deformed.
 Infected fruit shows mild mosaic patterning but may be smaller and less abundant than on healthy trees.
 Most often, fig mosaic causes early fruit drop, all but eliminating your crop.